Corruption Robust Offline Reinforcement Learning with Human Feedback: Bounded Generalized Coverage Ratio

-\end{assumption} We have stated the above assumption assuming $\Sigma_{\mu_0,\mu_1}$ is invertible, but this is only for simplicity and consistency with prior literature.
-An alternate way to state this assumption would be that there exists a vector $y \in \R^d$ such that $\E_{(s,a) \sim \pi^\star}[\phi(s,a)] = \Sigma_{\mu_0, \mu_1} y$ and $\norm{y}_2^2 < \nu$.
+\end{assumption} We have stated the above assumption assuming $\Sigma^\avg_{\mu_0,\mu_1}$ is invertible, but this is only for simplicity and consistency with prior literature.
+An alternate way to state this assumption would be that there exists a vector $y \in \R^d$ such that $\E_{(s,a) \sim \pi^\star}[\phi(s,a)] = \Sigma^\avg_{\mu_0, \mu_1} y$ and $\norm{y}_2^2 < \nu$.

 Our method is based on the primal-dual framework of linear MDP and builds upon the recent work by \cite{GNOP23}, who considered a similar assumption for discounted MDP.
-The dual linear program for a finite horizon linear MDP is the following.
+The standard linear program for a finite horizon linear MDP is the following optimization problem.